pottekkat/personal-website/content/posts/standards.md

 ## APIs

-APIs are standards for interactions.
+APIs are standards for interaction.

 The [Ingress API](https://kubernetes.io/docs/concepts/services-networking/ingress/) was created to standardize how external requests are routed to services within a Kubernetes cluster.
 It was implemented by [around 20 Ingress controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), which did the actual routing.

 The API was independent of its implementations.
 Users were free to pick any implementation with the Ingress API and switch between implementations.

 But it wouldn't last long.
-This was primarily because of the limitations of the API, resulting in implementations using custom annotations or developing proprietary standards to support advanced features, which only worked with the specific implementation.
+The API was limited, and implementations started using custom annotations and developed proprietary standards to support advanced features, which only worked with the specific implementation.

 Naturally, implementations started to diverge.